Gourab-Ghosh/timecat-rs/README.md

 - `colored_output`: Displays all information in a visually appealing colored format for enhanced readability.
 - `speed`: Optimize the code to improve speed at the cost of increased memory usage and in extremely rare cases cause unpredictable behavior.
 Note that the gain in speed might be minimal compared to the additional memory required.
 - `serde`: Enables serialization and deserialization support via `serde`.
+- `debug`: Intended solely for development use.
+- `experimental`: Codes under development for upcoming features.

 Default features include `binary`, `colored_output` and `speed`.